statebacked/docs/docs/concepts/keys.md

 Anyone with your secret key can make any request impersonating any of your users.
 :::

+Unlike most APIs, you should *rarely* need to directly use your signing keys with State Backed.
+Most use cases should use [token exchange](./token-exchange) or [anonymous sessions](./anonymous-sessions), where State Backed is responsible for handling all aspects of token creation, including signing tokens with your keys, on your behalf.
+Thanks to the power of JWTs, we're able to do this completely securely, without any sacrifices.

 ## Organizations

 Machines, machine versions, and machine instances belong to exactly one organization.